-The California Environmental Quality Act (CEQA), has two major functions.
+The California Environmental Quality Act (CEQA), has a number of functions; two major functions are described here.
 One is to provide decision makers with information about the environmental impacts of projects prior to granting approval.
-Second, CEQA allows the public to comment on the impacts of projects in their community.
+The second is to allow the public to comment on the impacts of projects in their community.
 Through the comment process, citizens can help projects avoid and minimize impacts by developing project alternatives and mitigation measures.

-Just because significant environmental impacts are identified, CEQA does not have an ability to approve or deny projects.
-That decision is left to elected officials or appointed decision makers.
+Just because significant environmental impacts are identified, CEQA does not require that projects be denied.
+That decision to approve or deny is left to elected officials or appointed decision makers.
 It is important for concerned citizens to participate in the CEQA comment process if they want to play a role.
 Without public participation, decision makers will find it difficult determining what a tolerable or intolerable environmental impact looks like in their community.

-Local Governments (cities, counties, special districts) are referred to in CEQA as “Lead Agencies” and are tasked under CEQA with carrying out the environmental impact analysis.
-There is no regulatory agency that determines if the Lead Agency has properly complied with CEQA or not, this function is left up to the judicial process.
+Local governments with a permit approval (cities, counties, special districts) are referred to in CEQA as “Lead Agencies” and are tasked under CEQA with carrying out the environmental impact analysis.
+Once a lead agency has acted, the citizen or other entity must turn to the courts to determine the adequacy of the CEQA document.

 Historical resources (buildings, structures, or archeological resources) are considered part of the environment and are subject to review under CEQA.
 Please contact the OHP if you have questions about how to participate in the CEQA process or how to identify and evaluate historical resources during an environmental impact analysis.